mjgoodwin/fbbot/README.md

   ```
   You are (almost) there!

-## How to set up a conversation with your own Faecbook bot
+## How to set up a conversation with your own Facebook bot

 1. do the above
 1. create an ngrok account - http://ngrok.com